jverzani/Mustache.jl/docs/src/index.md

 The flow is

 * a template is parsed into tokens by `Mustache.parse`.
 This can be called directly, indirectly through the non-standard string literal `mt`, or when loading a file with `Mustache.load`.
 The templates use tags comprised of matching mustaches (`{}`), either two or three, to indicate a value to be substituted for.
 These tags may be adjusted when `parse` is called.

 * The tokens and a view are `render`ed.
 The `render` function takes tokens as its second argument.
 If this argument is a string, `parse` is called internally.
 The `render` function than reassambles the template, substituting values, as appropriate, from the "view" passed to it and writes the output to the specified `io` argument.

-There are only 4 exports: `mt` and `jmt` string literals to specify a template; and `render` and `render_from_file`.
+There are only 4 exports: `mt` and `jmt`, string literals to specify a template, `render`, and `render_from_file`.

 The view used to provide values to substitute into the template can be